Dyson is offering $150 off stick vacs, air purifiers and more for Labor Day | CNN Underscored

 Dyson V8 Animal Stick Vacuum ($349.99, originally $399.99; dyson.com)

 Have a beloved furry friend that sheds something fierce?
 The V8 Animal was made just for you.
-With 40 minutes of total run time, the V8 is an expert at sucking up pet hair and ground-in dirt from carpets.
+With 40 minutes of total runtime, the V8 is an expert at sucking up pet hair and ground-in dirt from carpets.
 The vacuum also comes with several different attachments to help you get into the tough-to-reach nooks and crannies of your home.

 Dyson Outsize Absolute+ Stick Vacuum ($799.99, originally $899.99; dyson.com)